Roman Tsepov: Biography

 Born Belinson, Tsepov changed his surname upon marriage to Tsepov.
+His father was an engineer at the Izhora plant in Kolpino and his mother was a law enforcement officer, a doctor.
 Upon graduation from the Supreme Political school of the Ministry of Internal Affairs of the USSR, Tsepov served in the Internal Troops as a political commissar.
 In 1990, he retired from the Ministry of Internal Affairs at the rank of captain.

-"Baltik-Eskort"
+"Baltic Escort"

-In 1992, Tsepov founded the security firm "Baltik-Eskort" which became the largest such firm in St. Petersburg.
-The idea to create this agency belonged to the future Putin's bodyguard Viktor Zolotov who later oversaw this agency as a member of the active reserve.
+In November 1992, Tsepov had a 60% stake and Igor Koreshkov (Игорь Корешков) had a 40% stake in founding the security firm "Baltic Escort" which became the largest security firm in St. Petersburg (in the 1990s, the word escort meant in Russian security, not prostitution).
+The idea to create this agency belonged to the future Putin bodyguard Viktor Zolotov who later oversaw this agency as a member of the active reserve.
 The firm provided protection to high ranking Saint Petersburg officials, including the city mayor Anatoly Sobchak and his family, as well as the vice-mayor Vladimir Putin.
-In this role, Tsepov also acted as an "intermediary between Putin and business" through which Baltik-Eskort collected the "black cash" ("черный нал").
-At the same time, "Baltik-Eskort" rendered security services to a number of criminal leaders, in particular Aleksandr Malyshev, the leader of "Malyshev's gang" and his family and several figures of the Tambov Gang.
+In this role, Tsepov also acted as an "intermediary between Putin and business" through which "Baltic Escort" collected the "black cash" ("черный нал").
+At the same time, "Baltic Escort" rendered security services to a number of criminal leaders, in particular Aleksandr Malyshev, the leader of "Malyshev's gang" and his family and several figures of the Tambov Gang.